nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 ## Overview ##

-This diagram gives an overview of the typical interaction between a sender and receiver system using the ITK3 response message over MESH.
+This diagram gives an overview of the typical interaction between a sender and receiver system using the ITK3 Response message over MESH.
 The actual flow between the systems will be dependant on factors such:

 - What responses have been requested (handling specification extension values sent)
 - If an issue is detected, the type of issue and when it is reported